willemdig/R-DGI-Visualisation-Norway/README.md

-This repository includes data sourced from publicly available OECD publications and dashboards.
+This repository contains unmodified CSV files copied from annexes in publicly available OECD reports.
+The data is presented for convenience only, as a supplement to a report written for analytical purposes.
 All rights remain with the OECD.
-The data is shared here strictly for non-commercial, analytical purposes.

 Data sources: